-Once you’ve added all your loan details, our reverse mortgage calculator will display your estimated lump-sum amount.
-Now you can gather reverse mortgage offers from multiple lenders.
+Once you’ve added all your loan details, the calculator provides your estimated lump-sum amount.
+Now you’re ready to gather multiple reverse mortgage offers.

-A reverse mortgage is a type of home loan that lets borrowers access the equity they’ve built over the years.
-Rather than making a mortgage payment each month, borrowers receive income from their lender in the form of a lump sum, monthly payout or line of credit.
+A reverse mortgage is a home loan that provides income to senior homeowners by drawing from their available home equity.
+Rather than making a payment each month as you would on a “forward” mortgage, you’d receive funds from your lender in the form of a lump sum, monthly payout or line of credit.

 - Be at least 62 years old

 - Have zero delinquencies on any federal debt

 - Own your home free and clear or have 50% equity or more

 - Participate in reverse mortgage counseling